Data-driven marketing is marketing today. Pure and simple.

 When you hear most CMOs talk about growing their organizations’ respective data-driven marketing strategies today, they typically refer to more intricate, customer-centric use cases:

 - Utilize individual-level customer data to bolster their individualized and personalized marketing across channels (e.g., social media ads, email marketing campaigns).

 - Enhance the on-site customer experience for known and anonymous visitors through conversion rate optimization tactics like on-site landing page dialogues.

 - Merge customer journey analytics tools data into a central database to more capably track the typical path buyers take when purchasing products or services.

 - Orchestrate custom-tailored lifecycle marketing geared toward individual customers by tracking their micro touchpoints and interactions at a granular level.

 What do all of these data-oriented techniques have in common?

 They all entail data liberation.
 That is, they involve the real-time activation of relevant, accurate first-party data to better engage and convert contacts at various lifecycle stages.

 The problem is some of these CMOs and their teams still rely on a mix of first- and third-party data to execute core tactics (e.g., retargeting campaigns, lookalike modeling).

-It’s data-driven marketing leaders, however, who solely utilize first-party data to accelerate their customer engagement programs and, in turn, their ROI.
+It’s the data-driven marketing leaders, however, who solely utilize first-party data to accelerate their customer engagement programs and, in turn, their ROI.

 In fact, these executives solve another longstanding marketing problem by employing first-party data, per Gartner Distinguished VP Analyst Andrew Frank.
 His recommendation?:

 And these execs (and their growth-focused teams) have reaped the rewards for this shift.

 Data-driven decision-making enhanced with real-time, single customer view

 The same consulting firm, however, also discovered the single customer view was vital to data-driven marketing success.
 But few brands have achieved such a view: